-The School of Dentistry Student Evaluation and Promotion Committee consists of four subcommittees: the First Year Dental Student Evaluation and Promotion Subcommittee, the Second Year Dental Student Evaluation and Promotion Subcommittee, the Third/Fourth Year Dental Student Evaluation and Promotion Subcommittee, and the Dental Hygiene Student Evaluation and Promotion Subcommittee.
-Each subcommittee is lead by a Chair and a vice chair.
+The University of Texas School of Dentistry at Houston Student Evaluation and Promotion Committee consists of four subcommittees: the First Year Dental Student Evaluation and Promotion Subcommittee, the Second Year Dental Student Evaluation and Promotion Subcommittee, the Third/ Fourth Year Dental Student Evaluation and Promotion Subcommittee, and the Dental Hygiene Student Evaluation and Promotion Subcommittee.
+Each subcommittee is led by a Chair and a vice chair.